Lickability/swift-best-practices/SwiftUIBestPractices.md

 ## Comments related to modifiers

 ### Single line Modifiers
+If usage of a particular modifier is unobvious at the call site, add a comment explaining its usage.
 Comments explaining the use of modifiers should be placed to the right of the modifiers.

 ```swift
 HStack {